 Baton Rouge Catholic Bishop releases statement on Roe ruling

-BATON ROUGE - The Bishop of the Baton Rouge Catholic church has released a statement regarding the Roe ruling allowing Louisiana to ban abortion.
+BATON ROUGE - The Bishop of the Catholic Diocese in Baton Rouge has released a statement regarding the Roe ruling allowing Louisiana to ban abortion.

 Read the statement here: